 I'm not working at the moment because of my mental health.
 So obviously that's a massive impact because that's where you get money from.
-And obviously the anxiety in leaving the house or doing things like this [taking part in research] is so straining on me that it obviously that if it wasn't there, then I would be able to do things like this or would be able to get money.
+And obviously the anxiety in leaving the house or doing things like this [taking part in research] is so straining on me...
+If it wasn't there, then I would be able to do things like this or would be able to get money.